MaartenWubs/PandaKit/README.md

 Once added, you only have to import PandaKit in the file you want to use it.
 PandaKit is fully compatible with UIkit and other standard Apple frameworks.

+You can use the PandaKit.doccarchive to import the PandaKit Documentation to your Xcode documentation.

 ## Extensions

 PandaKit provides a bunch of extension methods to the UIView class.
 These extension